How to Safely Get Sun-Kissed Skin

 1. It improves our mood.

-2. Sunlight helps our body to produce vitamin D.
+2. Sunlight helps our bodies to produce vitamin D.

 3. Relieves rheumatic conditions.